zpgallegos/zavant/v2/infrastructure/README.md

 - Package bytes are addressed by SHA-256 beneath `deployments/lambda/`; the execution role cannot read that deployment prefix.
 - The function receives the bucket, prefix, and bootstrap boundaries directly from stack parameters and resources.
 - Memory is 512 MB and timeout is 900 seconds.
-- Reserved concurrency is intentionally unset so deployment works with reduced new-account quotas; the future daily schedule cannot naturally overlap a 15-minute invocation.
+- Reserved concurrency is intentionally unset so deployment works with reduced new-account quotas; the daily cadence cannot naturally overlap a 15-minute invocation.
 - JSON-formatted CloudWatch logs expire after 30 days.

-- No EventBridge rule or Lambda invoke permission exists yet.
+## Daily schedule

+- EventBridge Scheduler invokes the complete Lambda workflow once a day at 6:00 AM in `America/Los_Angeles` by default.
+- Scheduler handles daylight-saving transitions for the configured timezone.
+Both the cron expression and timezone are CloudFormation parameters.
+- The schedule is enabled by default and can be deployed disabled with `DAILY_SCHEDULE_STATE=DISABLED`.
+- Flexible delivery is disabled.
+Failed target deliveries can be retried twice for up to one hour; the application remains safe under repeated invocation because its storage transitions are conditional and its acquisition operations are idempotent.
+- Scheduler receives a dedicated execution role whose trust is restricted to this AWS account and the default schedule group.
+Its only permission is `lambda:InvokeFunction` on the acquisition function.
+- The target payload is `{}`, so the handler chooses its ordinary current-date boundary.

 ## Validate